tw-yshuang/monitor-brightness/README.md

 ### Auto Start Install

-If you want to install to auto-start when logging-in to the Gnome, run:
+If you want to install auto-start method when logging-in to the Gnome, run:

 ```shell
 $ sudo make